Sokkeldirektoratet

 Responsibility according to these regulations

-(1) The licensee and other parties participating in petroleum activities comprised by these regulations are responsible according to these regulations and individual administrative decisions issued pursuant to these regulations.
+(1) The licensee and other parties participating in petroleum activities covered by these regulations are responsible according to these regulations and the individual administrative decisions issued pursuant to these regulations.

 Chapter 2.